aws-samples/amazon-connect-scim-user-management/README.md

 - Amazon Connect instance is deployed with SAML identity management.

 - Mechanism to create security profiles within an Amazon Connect Instance.
+For example, deploying security profiles using a CI/CD pipeline.

 - SCIM application with an identity provider (IdP) (e.g. Okta/Azure AD).